 The town’s population continued to grow, and needs changed.
 The number of new materials available for libraries also increased.
 By 1966, a number of changes were necessary, including moving the children’s room to the basement to make room for more materials.
 Space was shrinking while demand was increasing.
 At this time, the Friends of the Library were formed with the mission of supplementing Library services and programs.

-In 1988, the Library received exciting, surprising news.
-The will of George Gould, an original contributor to the 1935 building, was revealed.
+In 1988, the Library received surprising news.
+The will of George L. Gould, an original contributor to the 1935 building, was revealed.
 Mr. Gould had drawn up his will in 1921, but his bequest to the library was not revealed until his last living heir, Rosamond Gould Childs, died at 100 years of age.
 Library Trustees were notified that the bequest was significant.
 Gould’s will expressed “his strong conviction that the Topsfield Town Library should not only be a repository of the printed word but also a cultural center promoting the aesthetic in the lives of Topsfield residents.”

-In 1996, the Library Trustees choose the architecture firm Tappé from Boston.
-A state grant was secured and the Gould fund was used to pay construction costs.
+Topsfield’s population continued to increase and the building was not ADA compliant.
+It was decided an addition to the 1935 building was needed.
+The addition was funded by the Gould Trust, a grant from the Commonwealth of Massachusetts, & the people of Topsfield.
 Groundbreaking day came in November 1997.
 Many residents helped staff move 7,000 paper bags of books to and from the Library’s temporary location.
 The Library reopened on February 27, 1999 amid much celebration.